Skip to main content

 • edit individual deadlines after recalculation

-After confirmation, deadlines are generated and added to the scheduler.
+After confirmation, deadlines are generated and added to the Scheduler.

-Consultation and manual management of the scheduling
+Consultation and manual management

 • add a new schedule

-• configure an advanced filter
+• configure advanced filters

 • refresh data